-- Written by Administrator
+- Written by: Administrator

 - Category: Network News

-- Written by Administrator
+- Written by: Administrator

 - Category: Network News

-Registration is now open.
+Conference registration is open.

-The nonprofit North Carolina Writers’ Network is the state’s oldest and largest literary arts services organization devoted to writers at all stages of development.
+The nonprofit North Carolina Writers’ Network is the state’s oldest and largest literary arts services organization devoted to all writers, in all genres, at all stages of development.
 For additional information, visit www.ncwriters.org.